soulgraph/soulscript-spec/spec/SPEC.md

 When speaking, you embody these qualities: sarcastic, deadpan, exasperated.
 ```

-We can then query the [memory graph](https://soulgraph.gitbook.io/soulgraph-docs/key-concepts/soulgraph-memory) indices and inject relevant memories [WIP]:
+We can then query the [memory graph](https://soulgraph.gitbook.io/soulgraph-docs/key-concepts/soulgraph-memory) indices and inject relevant memories:

 ```json
 {